larskotthoff/kukulkan/README.md

       group
 - h/l: collapse/expand thread group

+Scrolling with Shift held down will change the active thread.

 In the tagging box, enter the list of tags to apply and remove (prefix with "-"), then press Enter to apply changes.
 Press Escape to close without making changes.